 Instructions

-- Prepare the pork hock: Thoroughly rinse the pork hock under cold water.
-If you notice any hairs on the skin, singe them off by briefly passing over an open flame or using a kitchen torch.As an option, wrap the pork hock in a cooking mesh to keep it intact and makes it easier to handle.
-Lay the mesh flat and place the hock in the center.
-Wrap snugly, securing the ends with twine or by tying.
+- Prepare the pork hock: Rinse thoroughly under cold water.
+If there are any hairs on the skin, singe them off with a kitchen torch or over an open flame.As an option, wrap the hock in cooking mesh to keep it intact and make it easier to handle.
+Place it in the center of the mesh, wrap snugly, and secure the ends.

-- Drain: Carefully remove from the oil and let it drain on a wire rack or paper towels.
-This helps to remove any excess oil and keeps the skin crispy.
+- Drain: Carefully remove the pork hock from the oil and place it on a wire rack or paper towels to drain excess oil and keep the skin crispy.

 - Make the dipping sauce: Combine the vinegar, soy sauce, water, chopped onions, garlic, chilies (if using), sugar, and pepper in a bowl.
-Adjust according to your preference.
+Taste and adjust.
+Serve and enjoy!

 Notes